Samagra-Development/docs/docs/Form Management Module.md

 Open the main project on Android Studio where you are to integrate these modules.

-2.1.3 heading
+2.1.3 Adding commons/customworkmanager modules

-If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the offline_module later, using the following steps.
+If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the samagra-form-management later, using the following steps.

-2.1.4  heading

-Click on your app module.
+2.1.4  Adding samagra-form-management module (Applicable for any android module, you want to import)

+Note: This is applicable for any android module, you want to import.

+-> Go to File -> New -> Import Module...
--> Select New Module Option
+-> Select the source directory of the Module you want to import and click Finish.
--> Select Import Library
+-> Open Project Structure and open Module Settings for your project.
--> Go to the downloaded project directory
+-> Open the Dependencies tab.
+-> Click the (+) icon and select Module Dependency.
+Select the module and click Ok.
+-> Open your build.gradle file and check that the module is now listed under dependencies.(implementation project(path: ':ViewPagerIndicator')
--> Select the module, sync your gradle.
+-> Sync your gradle.
+Clean yout project.

 *In case you face dependency resolution errors, please see the downloaded project's main app and project gradle to see what dependencies you are missing.*

-2.1.5  heading
+2.1.5  Integrating other required modules.

-Please follow the same steps for the integration of offline_module.
+Please follow the same steps for the integration of samagra-form-management.

-2.1.6  heading
+2.1.6  Syncing Gradle and Building Project.

 In the project's build.gradle, add Gradle dependency and It's Done!

 ```
 api project(':samagra-form-management');`
 ```
-2.1.7  heading
+2.1.7  Modifying settings.gradle

-In the settings.gradle, add **':samagra-form-management'**, to the end of existing modules.
+In the settings.gradle, add **':samagra-form-management'**, to the end of existing modules.Please do this if already not present.

-2.1.8  heading
+2.1.8  Adding Configuraton data

 Copy the config folder from the downloaded project and add to the root of your to be implemented project.